Back

 Preferred method of contacting the program: Email the Program

-We have matched with interns from these programs: Adelphi University, Duquesne University, Florida Institute of Technology, Idaho State University, LaSalle University, Antioch University, Miami University, Northeastern University, Northern Illinois University, Nova Southeastern University, Pacific Graduate School of Psychology, Pepperdine University, Southern Illinois University, Spalding University, Springfield College, Suffolk University, SUNY Albany, SUNY Binghamton, SUNY Buffalo, UCLA, University of Hartford, University of Iowa, University of Missouri-St. Louis, University of Pittsburgh, University of Tennessee, University of Toledo, William James College, The Wright Institute, Yale University
+We have matched with interns from these programs: Adelphi University, Alliant/CSPP Sacramento, Antioch University, Baylor University, Clark University, Duquesne University, Florida Institute of Technology, Fordham University, Idaho State University, LaSalle University, Midwestern University/Glendale AZ, Miami University, Northeastern University, Northern Illinois University, Nova Southeastern University, Pacific Graduate School of Psychology, Palo Alto University/PGSP – Stanford PsyD Consortium, Pepperdine University, Rivier University, Seton Hall University, Southern Illinois University, Spalding University, Springfield College, Suffolk University, SUNY Albany, SUNY Binghamton, SUNY Buffalo, UCLA, University of Hartford, University of Iowa, University of Maine, University of Massachusetts - Amherst, University of Missouri-St. Louis, University of Pittsburgh, University of Tennessee, University of Toledo, University of Wisconsin - Milwaukee, William James College, The Wright Institute, Yale University

 Internship Applicant Requirements